 Each SALTer will have to cover all costs related to pre-service medical, optical and dental exams as well as inoculations and visa expenses.

 We begin to accept applications each fall for terms starting the following August.
 Only those received before February 15 are guaranteed to be considered for a placement in the same year.
 The earlier we receive your application, the greater your chances of being placed.

 We start the placement process each January and finish in late May.

 During the placement process we weigh your skills and interests against other applicants to match each of our partner organizations with a SALTer that meets their needs.
 We send a summary of your application to MCC staff in countries where you might be placed who share that information with the local partner organization.
 Those partners make the ultimate decision about who to offer the assignment.

-If you are unable to defer your student loan payments while you are on SALT, MCC can help with the re-payment.
+MCC can help with educational load re-payment during SALT.
 The actual amount is determined by your loan repayment plan, to a maximum of $290 monthly.
 MCC’s loan repayment will not be more than 25% of your total loan amount at the time you finished school.
 Anything above this amount will be your responsibility.